Skip to main content

 Paid Family and Sick Leave Laws

-Talk to an Employment Law Attorney About Family Leave
+Talk To an Employment Law Attorney About Your Medical Care and Family Leave Concerns

-If you are not being given your family leave time as provided for by state or federal law, talk to an employment law attorney for help.
-An employment lawyer in your area can explain your options, investigate your case, and help you get the time off and pay you deserve to take care of family.
+If you don't get your family leave time as state or federal law provides, talk to an employment law attorney for help.
+An employment lawyer in your area can explain your options, such as getting a medical certification under the FMLA, completing a fitness for duty certification, or investigating your case to help you get the time off and pay to which you are entitled to take care of your family.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help